 Despite this, with lots of praise and encouragement, most of these canines train very well and become very obedient dogs; especially if they are given an active job.

-Much like most other large breeds of dogs, these canines are prone to bloat and hip dysplasia.
+Much like most other large breeds of dogs (Russian Bear Dog, Alaskan Malamute, Anatolian Shepherd Dog to name a few), these canines are prone to bloat and hip dysplasia.

 They are also prone to some forms of cancer, one of these being histiocytic sarcoma, and joint issues.